developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 -----

 ### Deploy Legacy APIs
-Running a RhoElements2.x app in Enterprise Browser requires that the legacy APIs (contained in the `elements.js` file) be available to any HTML page rendered on the device that needs access to an API.
+**Applies to Android devices only**.
+Running a RhoElements2.x app in Enterprise Browser for Android requires that the legacy APIs (contained in the `elements.js` file) be available to any HTML page rendered on the device that needs access to an API.
 For example, if a page exists for controlling the device scanner, that page's HTML must contain a reference to `elements.js`.
 The file should generally be located in the same place as the HTML pages themselves, which can be on the device or a server.
 See the [API Usage Guide](/enterprise-browser/1-4/guide/apioverview/) for more information.

 **To Deploy the** `elements.js` **file**: